bitindi/bitindi-chain/README.md

 ## Economic Model
 The endogenous token on the chain is HT; the transactions consume HT as gas fee.

-Miners pledge HT to become validator nodes.
+Miners pledge BNI to become validator nodes.
 The reward of nodes is gas fee, which is distributed according to the mortgage proportion.

 ## Cross-Chain
 Assets such as BTC, ETH and stable coins can be mapped to Bitindi by an asset bridge.
 The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Bitindi.